Al-Khader

-Al-Khader (الخضر) is a Palestinian town in the Bethlehem Governorate of the State of Palestine, in the south-central West Bank.
+Al-Khader (الخضر) is a Palestinian town in the Bethlehem Governorate in the south-central West Bank.
 It is located 5 km west of Bethlehem.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 11,856 in 2017.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 11,960 in 2017.
 The area around al-Khader is marked by vineyards, and olive and fig trees.

-Solomon's Pools, the Monastery of St. George, and Al-Hamadiyya Mosque are al-Khader's main landmarks.
+Al-Khader was founded in the late 18th or early 19th century.
+Its main landmarks are Solomon's Pools, the Murad Fortress (a Turkish Ottoman castle built by Suleiman the Magnificent in 1617 to defend Solomon’s Pools, that today houses a Museum for Palestinian Culture and Heritage), the Monastery and Church of St. George, and Al-Hamadiyya Mosque.